LadnerLab/PepSIRF/README.md

   -h [ --help ]                        Produce help message --input_r1 arg                       Input forward reads fastq file to parse.

+  --input_r2 arg                       Input reverse reads fastq file to parse.
+                                       Note that if this argument is not supplied only forward indices will be
+                                       used to identify samples.

   --index arg                          Name of fasta file containing forward
                                        and (if included )reverse index
                                        sequences.